-Friday is the day of the week that is between Thursday and Saturday.
-It is the fifth day of the week according to the international standard ISO 8601 and is considered the last working day of the work week.
+Friday is the fifth day of the week according to the international standard ISO 8601 and is considered the last working day of the week in most western countries.

 - Middle English – Fridai

 - Latin – dies Veneris – Day of Venus

 - Old English – frigedæg – Frigg's day

 - Ancient Greek – hemera Aphrodites – Day of Aphrodite

 According to international standard ISO 8601, Friday is the fifth day of the week.
 In Slavic languages, they call Friday the “fifth day,” while the Portuguese use the word “sexta-feira,” meaning the “sixth day of a liturgical celebration.”

 Unlucky or Lucky?

 In some cultures, superstition considers Friday an unlucky day to begin a voyage.
 However, Friday is regarded as a lucky day for sowing the seed.

 Friday the 13th is considered to be very unlucky because of its association with the unlucky number thirteen.
 It usually occurs one to three times a year, and some refer to this date as Black Friday, not to be confused with the commercial Black Friday in November.